shreystechtips/pythonbytes/projects/README.md

 **Minecraft landscapes: You use four simple functions to build anything you can imagine in Minecraft**

+### Project: Stargirl

+**Stargirl: You pilot a Tesla Roadster to escape the Jupiter system.**

+You might say 'Python is a bit tricky but it's not Rocket Science!' but indeed how wrong you would be.
+This project creates a game putting the Player at the controls of a Tesla Roadster that still has some gas in its rocket engines.
+You are approaching the planet Jupiter and must use some controlled burns to slingshot yourself away using the Jupiter itself and the four moons: Callisto, Europa, Io and Ganymede.

+By the way Rob has no idea how difficult this project will be but his attitude is 'How difficult could it be??'
+He doesn't seem to worried; anyways you would have to talk to him about this one.

 ### Project: Ditch Day Stack